 The strap is one part of the gaiter that gets muddy and worn.
 On the Gelert Ascent Gaiters, they have a basic cheap strap.
 More expensive gaiters should wear less.
 However, the cheap Gelert strap is replaceable if it gets worn.

 Your gaiters should come with a clip to fasten them over your laces.

 With this clip and the heel strap, the gaiters should be snug over your walking boots, keeping your feet nice and dry. 🙂

 Gaiters for Snow

 Snow Gaiters are insulated.
-After all, it’s that part of your body in contact with the cold snow.
-They will have a tighter fit around your boot since your leg will be ploughing through snow, and so the gaiter needs to prevent snow coming up underneath if you walk in a deep snow drift and your leg disappears down a few feet!
+After all, it's that part of your body in contact with the cold snow.
+They will have a tighter fit around your boot since your leg will be ploughing through snow, so the gaiter needs to prevent snow from coming up underneath if you walk in a deep snow drift and your leg disappears down a few feet!